maticnetwork/matic-design-system/docs/docs/css-library/Layout/container.md

 # Container

-Containers are the basic layout elements that usually contain the grid columns.
+Containers are the basic layout elements that usually contain the grid rows.
 Their basic funtionality is to contain the content within them.

 The element with class `.container` will always be centered horizontally.